Exotic tight contact structures on $\mathbb{R}^n$: Exotic contact structures

-This is easily seen by recalling that the generators of degree $k$ are in bijection with multisets of ``good'' (see \cite[\S1.2]{pardon-contact-homology-and-vfc}) Reeb orbits with homological degrees summing to $k$, and referring to the number of Reeb orbits of $\alpha$ in each homological degree described above -- here, all of the Reeb orbits are good since, by the computation in \cite[Lemma~4.2]{ustilovsky-infinitely-many-spheres}, none of the eigenvalues of their linearized return maps are real.
+This is easily seen by recalling that the generators of degree $k$ are in bijection with multisets of ``good'' (see \cite[\S1.2]{pardon-contact-homology-and-vfc}) Reeb orbits with homological degrees summing to $k$, and with each odd-degree orbit occurring with multiplicity at most one, and referring to the number of Reeb orbits of $\alpha$ in each homological degree described above.
+Here, all of the Reeb orbits are good since, by the computation in \cite[Lemma~4.2]{ustilovsky-infinitely-many-spheres}, none of the eigenvalues of their linearized return maps are real.

 We now claim that any chain complex $(C_\bullet,\partial)$ with the number of generators in the given degrees displayed above has non-trivial homology in a positive a degree, which we prove by contradiction.
 We treat the $2n-1=4m+1$ case; the argument in the $4m+3$ case is similar.